-Keywords: Manufacturing Powerhouse; Mechanical Professional Degree; Comprehensive Literacy; Cultivation Mode
+Keywords: Manufacturing Powerhouse; Mechanical Professional Degree; Comprehensive Literacy; Cultivation Mode.

 1. INTRODUCTION

 With the advancement of internet technologies in the era of artificial intelligence and big data, the digital and intelligent transformation of manufacturing is essential for China's shift from low-end to high-end production.
 With the development of China's manufacturing industry, the shortage of talents has become a key bottleneck hindering high-quality development (Liu et al.,2025).
 Against the backdrop of profound global industrial changes, China's "Manufacturing Powerhouse" strategy positions the Emerging Engineering Education Initiative as a key breakthrough in higher education reform (Shen et al., 2020; Gumaelius et al., 2024; Dan et al., 2025).
 Building an engineering education system tailored to future industrial needs and cultivating interdisciplinary talents with outstanding engineering practice capabilities, systemic innovation thinking, and global competitiveness has become a pivotal pathway for implementing the national innovation-driven development strategy.